Kyrgyz people: Religion

-Kyrgyz are predominantly Muslims of the Hanafi Sunni school.
+Kyrgyz are predominantly Muslims of the Hanafi school of Sunni Islam.
 Islam was first introduced by Arab traders who travelled along the Silk Road in the 7th and 8th centuries.
-In the 8th century, orthodox Islam reached the Fergana valley with the Uzbeks.
-However, in the 10th-century Persian text Hudud al-'alam, the Kyrgyz was still described as a people who "venerate the Fire and burn the dead".
+In the 8th century, orthodox Islam reached the Fergana Valley with the Uzbeks.
+However, in the 10th-century Persian text Hudud al-'Alam, the Kyrgyz were still described as a people who "venerate the Fire and burn the dead".

 The Kyrgyz began to convert to Islam in the mid-17th century.
 Sufi missionaries played an important role in the conversion.
 By the 19th century, the Kyrgyz were considered devout Muslims and some performed the Hajj.

 Atheism has some following in the northern regions under Russian communist influence.
-A few cultural rituals of shamanism are practiced to this day, particularly in Central Kyrgyzstan.
+A few cultural rituals of Shamanism are practiced to this day, particularly in Central Kyrgyzstan.
 During a July 2007 interview, Bermet Akayeva, the daughter of Askar Akayev, the former President of Kyrgyzstan, stated that Islam was increasingly taking root, even in the northern regions which had been under communist influence.
 She emphasized that many mosques have been built and that the Kyrgyz are "increasingly devoting themselves to Islam".

 Many ancient indigenous beliefs and practices, including shamanism and totemism, coexisted syncretically with Islam.
 Shamans, most of whom are women, still play a prominent role at funerals, memorials, and other ceremonies and rituals.
 This split between the northern and southern Kyrgyz in their religious adherence to Muslim practices can still be seen today.
 Likewise, the Sufi order of Islam has been one of the most active Muslim groups in Kyrgyzstan for more than a century.

+Safavid Iran exerted some religious and cultural influence into Central Asia.
+This influence reached certain Turkic tribes, including some Kyrgyz clans, leading to their conversion to Shia Islam.
+Twelverism was dominant among the Kyrgyz Shias.
+Some Kyrgyz Shias in the Pamir Mountains and adjacent areas were influenced by Nizari Ismaili teachings.
+The Kyrgyz tribes located near Badakhshan, Hazarajat, and parts of Tajikistan came into contact with established Ismaili Shia communities.
+There had also been Kyrgyz Shia communities in eastern Kyrgyzstan, near borders with Tajikistan and China, where distinct Shia religious traditions persisted alongside Kyrgyz nomadic culture.
+In northern Afghanistan, the Kyrgyz Shias also integrated Shia Islam with their local cultural practices.
+Kyrgyz Shias in Kyrgyzstan, Afghanistan, and Tajikistan all remained marginalized due to their small numbers and the dominant Sunni national identity in all countries.